About vaginal dryness

 After the menopause

-The average age of the menopause is 51, after the menopause women find that their bodies change.
+The average age of the menopause is 51 and after the menopause women find that their bodies change.
 The ovaries stop producing the female hormone estrogen and the levels begin to decrease.
 One of the early signs of reduced estrogen on the vagina is reduced lubrication during sexual activity.

 Without the production of estrogen, the skin and support tissues of the lips (vulva) and vagina become thinner and less elastic and the vagina can become dry.
-Around 58% of post-menopausal women experience vaginal dryness.
+Approximately half of post-menopausal women experience vaginal dryness.

 Loss of lubrication and pain during sex – after the menopause, problems with lubrication and painful sex increase.
 Thinning of the skin around vagina makes it more easily damaged.
 This damage can often occur during sex, especially if lubrication is poor – even gentle friction can cause pain and discomfort.
 Painful intercourse can then have a knock on effect contributing to a loss of sexual desire.
 The relief of symptoms often leads to an increased sexual desire and arousal.